Coro Women In Leadership

 Frequently Asked Questions

 Coro is a model of training and education that was founded in San Francisco in 1942 to prepare citizen leaders.
 “Coro” is a word, not an acronym, chosen by the organization’s founders to represent both discovery and exploration.
-FOCUS is proud to host two Coro programs – Coro Women In Leadership and Coro Fellowship in Public Affairs – as part of its continuum of civic leadership programs.
+FOCUS is proud to host the Coro Women In Leadership program as part of its continuum of civic leadership programs.